NSHipster/articles/2014-06-30-nsformatter.md

 If the same formatter is privately implemented across several classes, one could either expose it publicly in one of the classes, or implement the static singleton method in a category on `NSNumberFormatter`.

-> Prior to iOS 5 and Mac OS X 10.7, `NSDateFormatter` & `NSNumberFormatter` were not thread safe.
+> Prior to iOS 5 and OS X Lion, `NSDateFormatter` & `NSNumberFormatter` were not thread safe.
 Under these circumstances, the safest way to reuse formatter instances was with a thread dictionary:

 ~~~{objective-c}
 NSMutableDictionary *threadDictionary = [[NSThread currentThread] threadDictionary];